EDA - Exploratory Data Analysis in Python

 - Individual points beyond the whiskers represents outliers.

-- A compact box indicates low variability while a stretched box indicates higher variability.
+- A compact box shows low variability while a stretched box shows higher variability.

 Here, we are going to show the multivariate analysis using a correlation matrix plot.